ChrisAkridge/IronArc/Documentation/Instructions.md

 - Mnemonic: `ctxcreate`
 - Arguments: `ctxcreate MEM_SIZE`
 	- `MEM_SIZE`: The amount of memory to allocate for the new context.
 Implicitly QWORD.
 - Description: Creates a new context with `MEM_SIZE` bytes of memory.
 The context is given the next available ID.
-If the last used context ID is `0xFFFFFFFF`, the next ID is `0x00000001`, skipping 0.
-If `0x00000001` happens to be in use, a VM error is raised and the developer is encouraged to consider why they have billions of active contexts at the same time.
-The context's new ID is pushed onto the stack and its saved set of registers are all initialized to 0.
+If the last used context ID is `0xFFFFFFFF`, the next ID is `0x00000002`, skipping 0.
+If `0x00000002` happens to be in use, a VM error is raised.
+The context's new ID is pushed onto the stack and its saved set of registers are all initialized to 0, except for ECC.
 - Errors:
   - Raises `MaybeJustKeepItToTheLowHundredMillionsOfContexts` if the new context's ID is already in use
   - Raises `UnauthorizedContextOperation` if `ECC` is not 0 (that is, we're not in the kernel context)